Working Papers

 (with Jonathan Payne)

-US federal debt plays a special role in the US economy and so gives the US government a funding advantage, often summarized by the “convenience yield” on US debt.
+US federal debt plays a special role in the US economy and so gives the US government a funding advantage, often summarized by the spread between the yield on high-grade US corporate bonds and comparable US treasuries.
 Why?
-One reason is that government regulation (and/or repression) of the financial sector influences asset pricing and helps make long term US federal debt a “safe-asset”.
-We study the mechanics and macroeconomic trade-offs involved with generating a convenience yield through restrictions on the financial sector.
-We then test our theory using new historical data on US convenience yields going back to 1860 and data from the Eurozone sovereign debt crisis.
+One reason is that government regulation (and/or repression) of the financial sector influences asset pricing and helps make long term US federal debt an endogenously “safe-asset”.
+We study the mechanics, limitations, and macroeconomic trade-offs involved with generating a government funding advantage through restrictions on the financial sector.
+We show the government cannot choose all three of: (i) high funding advantage, (ii) a well-functioning financial sector, and (iii) fiscal policy that leads to systematic debt devaluation.
+We relate our theories to new US historical corporate and treasury yield curve data from 1860-2024.

 US Monetary, Financial, and Fiscal Priorities